50th Reunion—May 14-17, 2020

 What Are You Doing These Days?

-Please let your classmates know what you’re doing by sending news today to our class secretaries.
-Contact information is on the password-protected Class Officers’ and Connections pages (see hint below).
-That way we can stay connected until our 50th.
+Please let your classmates know what you’re doing by sending news today to our Class Co-Secretaries.
+(No need to wait for the email request from the Smith Alumnae Quarterly sent to all classes.)
+Their contact information is on the password-protected Class Officers’ and Connections pages (see password hint below).
+That way we can stay connected until our 50th and beyond.

 Our 45th Reunion was great, and our 50th is almost here.
 To ensure that we continue to have terrific reunions and stay connected as a class, we need your class dues.
 Only $70 for 5 years–where else can you get so much for less than 4¢ a day?
 See our Dues page for details on where to send your check and whether you’ve already paid.